 If a student ceases attendance prior to completing more than 60% of the payment period or period of enrollment, the amount of Title IV grant or loan assistance earned by the student must be determined using a specific formula.
 This is known as the Return to Title IV Funds calculation.
-If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned by the College and/or the student to the appropriate program.
-If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a Post-withdrawal disbursement of the earned aid that was not received.
+If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned by the College and/or the student to the appropriate program.
+If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she may be eligible to receive a post-withdrawal disbursement of the earned aid that was not received.
 The exact amount to be returned by the College and/or repaid by the student will vary depending on the amount of financial aid earned and the date the student ceases attendance.

+The repayment percentage is determined by the number of days remaining in the term from the student's last date of attendance (if known) or the midpoint of the term, whichever is later in the semester.
 The amount of assistance earned is determined on a prorated basis.
 For example, if the student completed 30% of the payment period or period of enrollment, he/she would earn 30% of the assistance he/she was originally scheduled to receive.
-If the student completes more than 60% of the payment period (generally the length of the semester) or period of enrollment (if enrolled in Modules only - courses than run less than the full semester), all the assistance that he/she was scheduled to receive for that period is earned.
+If the student completes more than 60% of the payment period (generally the length of the semester) or period of enrollment (if enrolled in Modules - courses that run less than the full semester), all the assistance that he/she was scheduled to receive for that period is earned.
+CCSNH college Financial Aid Offices will track enrollment in each module (group of courses in a program that do not span the entire length of the payment period within a term, for example, summer sessions or eight week courses) to determine if a student began enrollment in all scheduled courses.
+If the student provided written confirmation he/she will be attending a course in a module beginning later in the same payment period or period of enrollment (for nonterm and nonstandard term programs, this must be no later than 45 calendar days after the end of the module the student ceased attending) then this is not considered a withdrawal.
+If the student does not return, then it is considered a withdrawal and the Return of Title IV Funds calculation requirements apply.